Jigsaw Dublin 15

 About us

-Jigsaw Dublin 15 is a free, non-judgemental and confidential service supporting the mental health and wellbeing of young people aged 12 – 25 living, working or studying in Dublin 15.
-We provide guidance and support for young people who are going through a difficult time.
-We are located on the 2nd Floor of Blanchardstown Library at the Shopping Centre.
+Jigsaw Dublin 15 is a free, non-judgmental, and confidential service supporting the mental health and wellbeing of young people aged 12 – 25 living, working, or studying in Dublin 15.
+We provide guidance and support for young people going through a difficult time.
+We are located on the 2nd Floor of Blanchardstown Library at the shopping centre.

 Who are we?

-Jigsaw Dublin 15 is part of a national network of Jigsaw Services.
-Jigsaw Dublin 15 aims to provide a tailored community-based support for young people’s mental health needs.
-We first opened our doors in May 2013 and since then we have directly/indirectly supported almost 2,000 young people.
-Our team is made up of professionals with experience in the mental health, youth & community and healthcare sectors.
-Find out more about the team.
+We aim to provide tailored community-based support for young people’s mental health needs.
+Our team is made up of professionals with experience in the mental health, youth, and community, and healthcare sectors.
+Find out more about service teams in Jigsaw.

 Direct support for young people

 Our service in Dublin 15 provides a welcoming space for young people to get information or make an appointment.
-If a young person wants support, our staff are here to listen, without making judgements, and to provide supportive guidance, usually over the course of 6 sessions.
+If a young person wants support, our staff are here to listen.
+They provide supportive, non-judgemental guidance, usually over the course of six sessions.
 We also provide information and advice to anyone who is worried about a young person in their lives.

 We have interpreter services available for young people who may require it when they come to us for support.